Berbere spice mix, African Seasoning

-Berbere is an African spice blend and the basis of the Ethiopian cuisine.
-It comes exactly from the Ethiopian and Eritrean cuisine.
-There is no single recipe for this spice blend, but it is based on the following spices: cayenne, ginger, cloves, coriander and allspice.
+The Berbere spice mix is an African seasoning and the basis of Ethiopian cuisine.
+It comes precisely from the Ethiopian and Eritrean cuisine.
+There is no single recipe for this spice mix, but its basis on the following spices: cayenne pepper, ginger, cloves, coriander, and allspice.

-Berbere is a hot & spicy spice preparation.
-Each African family has their own Berbere recipe, sometimes mild and sometimes really hot, that varies from family to family.
-Thus, there is no traditional recipe for this wonderfully spicy spice mixture, except some basic ingredients that should not be missing: cayenne pepper, ginger, coriander, allspice and cloves.
-Please keep it like an African family with our spice blends and preparations, add more chili when desired, if it's not hot enough, try them out and add whatever other spice you feel like.
-We want cooking to be fun for you.
-Try and experiment with it.
+Berbere is a hot and aromatic spice blend.
+Every African family has its recipe, sometimes pungent and sometimes even burning hot, that varies from family to family.
+So, unfortunately, there is no traditional recipe for this wonderfully hot spice mixture except for some essential ingredients that should not be missing, such as cayenne pepper, ginger, coriander, allspice, and cloves.
+Please keep it as an African family with our spice mixtures and preparations, add more Habanero chili, if it is not spicy enough for you, try it out.
+We want you to enjoy cooking.
+Trying and experimenting are one of them.

-Berbere seasons many dishes in the African kitchen, but is a must for the preparation of the typical lentil stew called Wat.
-For this, first onions and garlic are steamed and flavored with our seasoning Berbere, then cooked with tomatoes for 30 minutes and at the end the lentils are added and simmered lightly until tender.
-If necessary, everything is again seasoned with cardamom, salt and pepper.
+Berbere spices many dishes in African cuisine, but is a must for the preparation of the typical lentil stew called Wat.
+For this, onions and garlic are first steamed and flavored with this spice mixture, then cooked with tomatoes until they crumble, and at the end, the lentils are added and simmer gently until tender.
+If necessary, everything is flavored again with cardamom, salt, and pepper.

-With Berbere you can also make a marinade for grilled meat, pour 1 teaspoon of the spice blend in some oil and spread it on your food before gilled.
+With Berbere, you can also make a marinade for grilled meat, put one teaspoon in a little oil, and brush your cooked food with it.

-Ingredients: nutmeg fenugreek, coriander, cardamom, allspice, pepper, cumin, cayenne, ginger, cloves, salt (11%)
+Ingredients: nutmeg fenugreek, coriander, cardamom, allspice, pepper, cumin, cayenne, ginger, cloves

 May contain traces of celery and mustard.

-Would you like to produce berbere yourself?
-Here I give you recipe for about 50 gr of Berbere
+Would you like to make Berbere yourself?
+Here you will find a recipe for approx. 50 gr

 - 1 tsp coriander